Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 • Full Encasement Design - The protector must completely encase your mattress on all six sides, not just cover the top and sides like a fitted sheet.

 • Zipper Quality and Security - Look for protectors with specialized zippers that feature micro-tooth design and secure end stops.
 The zipper is the most vulnerable point of any encasement.
-Superior designs include reinforced seams around the zipper and additional protective flaps that cover the zipper track completely when closed.
+Superior designs feature reinforced seams around the zipper and additional protective flaps that completely cover the zipper track when closed.

 • Organic and Non-Toxic - Always prioritize chemical-free materials that don't harm your health or the environment.
 Organic cotton or bamboo are great materials for mattress encasements.
-Prioritize products with GOTS or OEKO-TEX Standard 100 certifications.
+Choose products that carry GOTS or OEKO-TEX Standard 100 certifications.

 The MATTSHIELD Ultimate Sensitive Skin Bed Bug Mattress Protector is a good choice that ticks all these boxes.